robbobfrh84/react-stacks/gh-pages-static-react/README.md

 - Pushing changes to `main` branch won't redeploy you must also run...
 - $`npm run deploy` to see live changes...

+🚨AND!!! make sure githubs Settings > Pages is set to gh-pages

 <br/>

 ----